bonds/bonds.github.io/content/posts/recipes/2022-07-14-chocolate-chip-ice-cream.md

 Melt chocolate over very low heat, stirring occassionally.
 Remove the chocolate from the heat once it's fully melted.

-Once the churning mixture resembles thick soft-serve ice cream, 15-25 minutes, slowly dribble half the chocolate over it as it churns.
+Once the churning ice cream mixture resembles thick soft-serve ice cream, 15-25 minutes, slowly dribble half the chocolate over it while it continues to churn.
 Let churn for 5 more minutes, then tranfer to an ice cream container.
 Freeze overnight and then serve.